-The length of time that various painkillers stay in your system will vary from drug to drug.
-It’s difficult to give patients a concrete answer without knowing the drug that is being taken, as well as the dosage.
+The length of time that painkillers stay in the system varies from drug to drug.
+It is difficult to give a concrete answer without knowing what the drug is and the dosage.

-There are some approximate guidelines that can be given.
-For example, it generally takes anywhere from 3 to 7 days for your body to clear prescription opiates like oxycodone and fentanyl.
-Methadone, on the other hand, takes 5 days to be completely cleared from your system.
+There are some basic guidelines that should be followed.
+For instance, it can take between three to seven days for the body to clear prescription opioids like oxycodone and fentanyl.
+On the other hand, Methadone can take as long as five days to be cleared from the system.

-Although the parent drug may be cleared from your system, metabolites may linger behind.
-These metabolites are then detectable by various drug tests.
-Many employers use these drug tests to determine whether their employees are under the influence.
-Those who are not misusing the drug may need to provide proof using their prescription.
+Also, the parent drug may be cleared from the system, and yet, the metabolites linger.
+They can be detected by drug tests, which employers may use to determine if their employees are using.
+People who are not abusing the drug may need to show proof that they have a prescription.

 Many insurance companies will cover 100% of the cost of outpatient treatment.
 Call today and find out if your plan qualifies.
 We can also help with financing.
 (208) 906-0782

 When someone experiences pain, they will be prescribed medication to treat that pain.
 Of course, the individual’s level of pain will indicate the type of drug that is given to them.
 Mild painkillers (non-opioids) are used to treat mild pain, whereas moderate to severe pain is treated with prescription opioids.

 Most doctors will prescribe immediate release painkillers first.
 They offer relief for short periods of time, and the dosage is easy to adjust.
 If the problem is persistent, the patient may be transitioned to an extended release version because they have a longer effect on the body.

 There are many different types of prescription painkillers.
 Some of the most popular ones include:

 Buprenorphine is a drug that is most commonly connected with opioid detox.
 It is an ORT medication that has helped many people.
 But in those who suffer with chronic pain, it may be offered instead of another prescription painkiller if the individual has a history of opioid addiction.